Trust Lawyers Serving Clients Across Murrieta, Temecula & Menifee, CA

-I was named as Trustee of a Trust, does everything happen automatically?
+I was named as Trustee of a Trust; does everything happen automatically?

-(1) we already mentioned the fiduciary duty (which means that you can be sued if you do not perform your duties as a Trustee properly)
+We already mentioned the fiduciary duty (which means that you can be sued if you do not perform your duties as a Trustee properly)

-(3) There are requirements of the Probate Code.
+There are requirements of the Probate Code.
 For instance, you are required to send a specific notice to the beneficiaries of the trust when a portion of the trust becomes “irrevocable.”
 Irrevocable means that a portion of the Trust becomes unchangeable.
 A Trust, or a portion of a Trust typically becomes irrevocable when someone dies.
 This means that you are required to send out a specific notice to the beneficiaries of the Trust when your loved one passes away.
 How are you supposed to know what is required of you by law?
 You could do a lot of research or you can consult an attorney.
 You don't know what you don't know and hopefully it is not to late then.

 So, the short answer to do you have to hire an attorney to help you is no. However, many choose to get help because the cost of doing it wrong is possibly a lawsuit where your personal assets are at stake.
-Further, hiring an attorney costs you nothing becuase these are considered expenses of the estate and are paid by the estate.
+Further, hiring an attorney costs you nothing because these are considered expenses of the estate and are paid by the estate.

 The process is basically this:

 If the Trust was created properly and all of the assets were transferred into the name of the Trust, then your loved one did you a great service.
 You will not be forced to go through the court process known as probate.
 If your loved one did not transfer everything into the name of the Trust, probate may be required.
 Go here for more information on Probate.
 If you do not have to go through probate, then you must inform everyone that you are in charge.
-You must file documents with the County Recorders Offices where your loved one held real property, you have to inform the custodians of all the financial accounts that you are now in charge.
+You must file documents with the County Recorders’ Offices where your loved one held real property, you have to inform the custodians of all the financial accounts that you are now in charge.

 You are responsible for reaching out to any known and potential creditors (this is usually done through the court) to collect on the assets of the Trust.
 If you do not do this properly a creditor may come back after you have already distributed everything and demand payment.
 You will be stuck trying to recollect the distributions you have already made.

 There are three possible tax returns due in any one year of an estate: the income tax statement for the loved one before they passed, the income tax statement for the Trust, and the tax statement for Estate Taxes.
 We work with qualified professionals to assure that your estate and trust accounting is done properly.

 This is one of the most foreign processes to a Trustee.
-Often the terms of the Trust will create subtrusts for different beneficiaries.
+Often the terms of the Trust will create sub-trusts for different beneficiaries.
 The Trustee must create those and transfer the correct assets to those trusts.

-(6) Distribution.
 A Trustee may pay preliminary as well as final distributions to satisfy beneficiaries.
 The Trustee should retain proof that all of this was done properly so there are no disputes later.